DibyajyotiBiswal57/JavaScript-programs/README.md

-# Rust programs
+# JavaScript programs
-Some Rust programs that I made.
+Some JavaScript programs that I made.